 IS YOUR BUSINESS RUNNING ITS PROFITS DOWN THE DRAIN?

 Commercial food preparation facilities like restaurants, hospitals, schools, hotels, and office buildings use significant amounts of water.
 Did you know a restaurant kitchen’s water usage accounts for 50% of their facilities total water usage?
-It is very important to manage their water consumption and save money.
+It is very important to manage water consumption and save money.

-Commercial kitchens need water saving devices but they have to be able to still get the job done efficiently.
-WaterSense said on their website, “ENERGY STAR qualified dishwashers, ice machines, and steam cookers are at least 10 percent more water efficient and 15 percent more energy efficient than standard models, with some models saving significantly more.”
+Commercial kitchens need water-saving devices but they have to be able to still get the job done efficiently.
+WaterSense said on their website, “ENERGY STAR qualified dishwashers, ice machines, and steam cookers are at least 10 percent more water-efficient and 15 percent more energy-efficient than standard models, with some models saving significantly more.”

 Saving water in commercial facilities is important to the bottom line.